blair55/blair55.src/content/blog/dynamodb-functional-wrapper.md

 The `AmazonDynamoDBClient` type exposes a `PutItemAsync` method for writing records to a table.
-This method takes two parameters, the target table name as a `string` and a `Dictonary<string, AttributeValue>` of attributes to write.
+This method takes two parameters, the target table name as a `string` and a `Dictionary<string, AttributeValue>` of attributes to write.
 The dictionary is what we're interested in building with our model.
 Here's an example of directly interfacing with the library to write an item.